 Depression, substance abuse, and obesity often spike after a marriage ends.

-And here’s a truly scary divorce fact: according to some studies, men are eight times more likely to commit suicide following a divorce.
+And here’s a truly scary divorce fact: according to some studies, men are much more likely to commit suicide following a divorce.
 It’s a tough time, but it’s important to take care of yourself and get help when you need it.

 6) Parents Aren’t The Only Ones At Risk